 Relieving Stress and Anxiety: Navigating the legal system can be stressful and overwhelming, especially if you’re already dealing with health issues.
 Speaking to a disability lawyer who specializes in disability cases can alleviate your fears and anxieties by providing clear, straightforward advice about your situation.

-Remember, seeking help from a disability lawyer does mean that you’re committed to hiring them, but it can provide valuable insight into your situation and potential avenues for reinstating your benefits.
+Remember, seeking help from a disability lawyer does not mean that you’re committed to hiring them, but it can provide valuable insight into your situation and potential avenues for reinstating your benefits.

 What does this mean?
 It means that our disability lawyers only get paid if you get paid – or in other words, we worn on contingency.
 A contingency fee arrangement means our St. Catharines Disability Lawyers only gets paid if we win or settle your case successfully.
 The fee is a percentage of the compensation awarded in your case.
 If we don’t win, you don’t pay us.